ADFSD reopens DZ as part of Army 250 celebration

-Two U.S. Army Quartermaster School’s Aerial Delivery and Field Services Department parachute rigger instructors prepare to jump from a Virginia Army National Guard HH-60 Blackhawk into McLaney Drop Zone to reopen the DZ June 13 as part of the U.S. Army Combined Arms Support Command’s commemoration of the Army’s 250th Birthday.
-(U.S. Army photo by Sgt.
-1st Class Terra Gatti)
+FORT GREGG-ADAMS, Va. -- The U.S. Army Quartermaster School’s Aerial Delivery and Field Services Department reopened McLaney Drop Zone with an airborne operation June 13 as part of the U.S. Army Combined Arms Support Command’s commemoration of the Army’s 250th Birthday.

+The DZ was originally dedicated to Sgt.
+Maj.
+Lester C. McLaney Dec.
+2, 1977.
+It was closed in 2010 after Pvt.
+Anthony Miles was killed when strong winds carried his parachute into active power lines near the DZ located just off River Road in Prince George County.

+In 2024, the decision was made to reestablish airborne operations to facilitate maintaining proficiency of the ADFSD cadre jumpmasters.

 |Date Taken: